What’s the Caw of Fame?

 And, it might seem strange to say, but I think the show’s encouraging me to do those things.

-To be honest, despite having read stories from all periods of human history, from the dawn of human history until now, I can’t even conceive of a show that I would like better than this.
+To be honest, despite having read stories from all periods of human history, from the dawn of written language until now, I can’t even conceive of a show that I would like better than this.
 So please do hang out with me as I try to justify such a hyperbolic statement!

 And be aware: There will be spoilers.